Pythoholic/sports-analytics/README.md

 Please make sure to update tests as appropriate.

 ## License
-This project is licensed under the GNU License - see the LICENSE.md file for details.
+This project is licensed under the GPL 3.0 License - see the LICENSE.md file for details.